ansible-collections/Datadog/README.md

 ansible-galaxy collection install datadog.dd
 ```

+Note for users installing the collection through the Ansible Automation Hub: OpenSUSE/SLES functionality depends on a community collection community.general.
+Red Hat Support does not provide support for any issues related to community content.
+Thus, all support issues for OpenSUSE/SLES should be directed to Datadog Support.

 ### Collection role list
   - ``datadog.dd.agent`` : Installation and configuration of the Datadog agent ([full documentation](https://github.com/DataDog/ansible-datadog/blob/main/README.md))